CameronB007CS/Smart-Fridge-Project/README.md

 **Accessibility.** The interface uses colour contrast ratios that meet WCAG AA standards for the status indicators, and interactive elements are keyboard accessible.
 ARIA labelling could be expanded in a future sprint.

-**Nutritional disclaimers.** The macro estimates are approximations based on food category averages, not precise per-item nutritional databases.
+**Nutritional disclaimers.** The macro estimates are approximations based on food category averages, not precise per item nutritional databases.
 The application does not position itself as a dietary advice tool — the Nutrition view is explicitly framed as an estimate.

----

-## Known Limitations
+# Known Limitations

-- Recipe ingredient matching is string-based, so "Greek Yoghurt" won't match a recipe that calls for plain "Yogurt".
+- Recipe ingredient matching is stringbased, so "Greek Yoghurt" won't match a recipe that calls for plain "Yogurt".
 A future sprint would normalise ingredient names through a lookup table or fuzzy matching.
 - Nutrition figures are rough category averages, not verified nutritional data.
-- No multi-user support — all data lives in a single `localStorage` namespace.
+- No multiuser support — all data lives in a single `localStorage` namespace.
 - The kitchen timer resets on page reload (intentional — it is a session utility, not a persistent alarm).

-#Thanks for reading me :)
+# Thanks for reading me :)

----

-## Team

-CST190.3 Agile Mini-Project · Group 4 · Semester 1, 2026